 - 4.1.3.1 Only an Association which is not in arrears (1.7.3.3) shall be eligible to qualify and enter teams or individual players in the Championships Finals provided that the Association has entered players or teams in the earlier stages.
-The only non-mandatory event is the Regional Stage, and according to each Continent. - 4.1.3.2 In addition to provisions of 3.8, players who have acquired a new nationality and wish to represent the Association corresponding to the new nationality shall register with ITTF through this new Association.
-A player is considered as registered either from the date of ITTF player registration confirmation or from the date the player is granted his or her new nationality, whichever is earlier. - 4.1.3.3 Such player shall not represent the new Association before: - 4.1.3.3.1 3 years after the date of registration, if the player is under the age of 15 when registered, but only 1 year after the date of registration if the player has never represented another Association; - 4.1.3.3.2 5 years after the date of registration, if the player is under the age of 18 but at least 15 years of age when registered; - 4.1.3.3.3 7 years after the date of registration, if the player is under the age of 21 but at least 18 years of age when registered. - 4.1.3.3.4 9 years after the date of registration, if the player is at least 21 years old when registered. - 4.1.3.4 A player having participated already in World Championships shall retain his or her eligibility. - 4.1.3.5 The eligibility regulations apply to all stages of the World Championships, Regional, Continental, Inter-continental and Finals.
+The only non-mandatory event is the Regional Stage, and according to each Continent. and has taken part with at least one player or team (an entry) in its preceding Continental Championships, including qualification tournaments, or Continental Games, shall be eligible to enter teams or individual players in the Championships. - 4.1.3.2 In addition to provisions of 3.8, players who have acquired a new nationality and wish to represent the aAssociation corresponding to the new nationality shall register with ITTF through this new Association.
+A player is considered as registered either from the date of ITTF player registration confirmation or from the date the player is granted his or her new nationality, whichever is earlier. - 4.1.3.3 Such player shall not represent the new Association before: - 4.1.3.3.1 3 years after the date of registration, if the player is under the age of 15 when registered, but only 1 year after the date of registration if the player has never represented another agesociation; - 4.1.3.3.2 5 years after the date of registration, if the player is under the age of 18 but at least 15 years of age when registered; - 4.1.3.3.3 7 years after the date of registration, if the player is under the age of 21 but at least 18 years of age when registered. - 4.1.3.3.4 9 years after the date of registration, if the player is at least 21 years old when registered. - 4.1.3.4 A player having participated already in World Championships shall retain his or her eligibility. - 4.1.3.5 The eligibility regulations apply to all stages of the World Championships, Regional, Continental, Inter-continental and Finals.